finanalyst/raku-pod-render/MarkDown.md

 Any or all of 'NoTOC', 'NoMeta', or 'NoFoot' may be included in any order.
 Default is to include each section.

+# Extract Pod in a Module to README.md
+The utility function `read-y-me.raku` is provided to take and Pod in the input source and turn it into a README.md file (for github etc).

+A GUI version works but only if Informative is installed, which is known not to install on Windows.
+So, only the command line version is available.
+This will be corrected in the future.

-## More detail and differences from Pod::To::HTML
+# More detail and differences from Pod::To::HTML
 See [RenderPod](RenderPod.md) [PodToHTML](PodToHTML.md) for more detail. `Pod::To::MarkDown` has templates to produce MarkDown and not HTML.
 In addition: